How to improve productivity at your construction site in 3 simple ways

 It’s not just that simple to tell your men to start on time as some of them probably won’t listen to you straight away.
 Try to explain to them how important it is for you and for the project.
 You labour should be an integral part of your project success.
 They put their hands on the job and they should be paid properly for this job.
 However, they should also treat their tasks seriously – meaning they should behave professionally.

 Checking the exact starting and finishing time may be considered and viewed as a militant action and definitely it won’t be appreciated by your workforce.
 But if you do this in not so aggressive way, your men can follow your request to work on a new habit.
+This way you can get more value from your team’s timesheets.

 Provide regular toolbox talks and training to increase safety